Benefits for Young People

 By the end of this part of the course participants will:

-- Have an understanding of when rent costs for a young person should be met by Universal Credit and when they should be met by Housing Benefit.
+• Know when rent costs for a young person should be met by Universal Credit (UC) and when they should be met by Housing Benefit (HB).

 Methods of delivery

 This course is delivered online live with a BTC trainer.
-It is a practical course delivered using a combination of trainer presentation, exercises and case studies, group discussion and games.
-Participants will be provided with e-learning supporting material including PowerPoint slide handouts, a comprehensive training pack pdf and additional resources.
-There is a 20-30 minute break halfway through each part of the course.
+This is a practical course delivered using a combination of trainer presentation, exercises and case studies, group discussion and games.
+Participants will be provided with supporting material including PowerPoint slides and a comprehensive training pack for reference.

 Intended audience